wingpan79/Scraping-Quality-of-Life-Index/README.md

 ## Line chart summary

-I put those data in tableau and pick up some of the countries in line chart as below, contact me if you want to display more countries https://public.tableau.com/app/profile/wing2601/viz/QualityofLifeIndexfrom2014to2022/Sheet1#1
+I put those data in a tableau below and picked up some of the countries in the line chart, contact me if you want to analysis more countries or anlysis different indexes from numbeo.

+https://public.tableau.com/app/profile/wing2601/viz/QualityofLifeIndexfrom2014to2022/Sheet1#1